Pharmaceutical OSD and API

 - Multiple floor facilities

-Not considering how things like powders, granules, tablets, and capsules are handled and moved from one stage of the production process to another can cause inefficiencies that seriously limit production capacity and the ability to expand in the long term.
+Not thinking carefully about how powders, granules, tablets, and capsules are handled and moved from one stage of the production process to another can create inefficiencies that seriously limit capacity and the ability to grow over time.

-The easiest way to move materials is manually via tubs, drums, or boxes, this can, however, lead to a waste of product, time, and energy and ultimately a quality control issue.
-One way to remove the handling of materials is to couple all the processes together which eliminates waste but this process relies on the operational speed of the slowest step.
+The most traditionally used method to move materials is manually via tubs, drums, or boxes.
+This can, however, lead to wasted product, lost time, increased energy use and ultimately a quality control issue.
+One way to remove the handling problem is to couple all processes together, which cuts waste but makes the whole line dependent on the speed of the slowest step.

 Single-floor facility